-Ola Majekodunmi was just seven months old when her parents sought asylum in Ireland from Nigeria leaving four older children back in Lagos.
-They settled in Ranelagh, Dublin and it was there that Ola’s own journey with the Irish language began.
+Ola Majekodunmi was just seven months old when she settled in Ranelagh, Dublin and it was there that her own journey with the Irish language began.

 A flyer for registration in Gaelscoil Lios na nÓg was dropped in the door and her father Ladi saw it and thought ‘why, not?’.
 As it turns out, Ola didn’t need convincing and was always very interested in the Irish language.
 Not only that but both her father and mother attended classes as well in an attempt to pick up the cúpla focal (few words)!